hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ![](/img/api-client-credential-get-access-token.png "Time to obtain the Access Token")

-After clicking on the Generate Access Tokens button, the menu requires user to enter the Client Secret obtained from the API Client Credentials.
-This is the time to copy and paste the client secret from Credential Created menu so that the user can obtain the access token.
+After clicking on the Generate Access Token button, the Generate Access Token menu will appear.
+The menu requires user to enter the client secret obtained from the associated API client credential.
+User must copy and paste the recorded client secret from Credential Created menu so that the user can obtain the access token.

 ![](/img/generate-access-token-with-secret.png "Use the client secret to generate Access Token")